 Tactic #7: Create a social sharing-worthy brand

 In other words, my brand shows people that I am an authority.
-Here’s how I grew my brand…and how you can, too:
+Here’s how I grew my brand…and how you can too:

 - Create detailed and heavily research posts on your blog – I’ll talk more about this below, but it’s enough to say that your strategy is to give your followers content that they want and love.
 It should always be useful and valuable in their eyes.

 - Attend and speak at conferences – You can’t spend all your time online!
 Get offline and travel to conferences to meet influential thought leaders.
-Buy them drinks and dinner so you can pick their brains and exchange links.
+Buy them drinks and dinners so you can pick their brains and exchange links.